U.S. Entry Visa Sticker/Stamp Requirements

 Inadequate planning, missing a booked flight, or other travel-related issues are not considered valid reasons for requesting an “Expedited” interview appointment.

 **NOTE: “Emergency” interview appointments are NOT available for student visa sticker/stamp applications.
-These interviews are exclusively for relatives of U.S. Citizens/U.S. Permanent Residents or for humanitarian entry into the U.S. (e.g., medical treatment).
+These interviews are exclusively for relatives of U.S. Citizens/U.S. Permanent Residents or humanitarian entry into the U.S. (e.g., medical treatment).

 Back to Top